thatslifescience/github_dev/_posts/2018-04-09-SLOSS-AGrade.md

  image_fullwidth: ecosystem-header.jpg
 image:
  thumb: AGrade_20180409_thumb.jpg
-teaser: “Should we use limited resources for fewer large nature preserves, or a patchwork of smaller ones?”
+teaser: Should we use limited resources for fewer large nature preserves, or a patchwork of smaller ones?
 source-id: 1rTsCf8j7R1_FFH6a3IBvLTin24W2KMj6SaeUQpAT80Q
 published: true
 ---